1. Home Warranties

 “I go through this every single week and the most common problems with washers are 1) not draining, 2) not spinning, 3) making loud noises like a grinding or rubbing noise, and 4) the water’s not coming in,” said David Asunbo, a technician with Niyalu Repair Service in Pittsburgh, Pennsylvania.

-With more than 16 years in the appliance repair business, Asunbo has found that the same issues can come up regardless of the type of washer you have.
-However, the cause is often unclear, and some types of washers may be prone to specific failures.
+With more than 16 years in the appliance repair business, Asunbo has found that the same issues can come up regardless of the type of washer.
+However, the cause is often unclear, and some types of washers are prone to specific failures.

 Portable washer problems